 WIPO shows no direct involvement

-Applicants trying to file for registration from countries which are participant of the Madrid Agreement are required to submit through the national office on the basis of a finalized registration.
+Applicants trying to file for registration from countries which are a participant of the Madrid Agreement are required to submit through the national office on the basis of a finalized registration.
 Any handwritten forms are not accepted.

 Registration and Validity

 An international registration is effective till 10 years from the date of registration after which an applicant can renew the registration by paying the renewal fee.
 Let us guide you through how to register a trademark internationally.

 A bit of Research